zonemaster/zonemaster/docs/specifications/Zone-TP/zone05.md

 ### Outcome(s)

-If the expire value is less than 25200 seconds or if the expire values is lower than the refresh value, this test case fails.
+If the expire value is less than 25200 seconds or if the expire value is lower than the refresh value, this test case fails.

 ### Special procedural requirements